 Practice Management conferences are also held frequently.
 These conferences expose residents to topics such as contract negotiation, malpractice insurance, financial planning, medico-legal issues and extracurricular involvement opportunities in emergency medicine.

-Once a month, Pre-hospital Tape Review Conference is held to review recordings of pre-hospital paramedic runs that are felt to be educational.
+Once a month, EMS Conference is held to review pre-hospital care and paramedic runs that are felt to be educational.

 Joint Cardiology: Quarterly conferences are held with the Division of Cardiology to discuss emergency cardiology diagnoses and treatments including STEMIs, arrhythmias, and CHF.

 Joint Pediatric: Three times a year conferences are held with the Department of Pediatrics to discuss common pediatric emergencies, treatment and emerging topics.

 Joint Trauma: Monthly conferences are held with the Trauma Surgery service to discuss trauma management and emerging topics.

 "All LA" Conference: Three times per year, the Los Angeles Emergency Medicine programs (Harbor-UCLA, LAC-USC, UCLA-Olive View, UC Irvine, and Loma Linda) attend a joint conference.
 The purpose of these conferences is to discuss cutting edge Emergency Medicine topics, participate in discussions led by the EM leaders from each institution, and enhance collegial relationships within Los Angeles.